A new realism in QA

-- Standardise the use of test automation in QA, and use it from end to end.
+- Standardize the use of test automation in QA, and use it from end to end.
 An automation-first approach in software quality delivery should now be the norm across all QA activities.

 - Stop talking about AI and ML, and start doing.
 Smart technologies are expected to transform quality engineering, so it’s imperative to begin the journey now.

-- Emphasise the availability of test environments and test data.
-Investment in real-time environment and data availability solutions should continue to be a focus within the organisational strategy.
+- Emphasize the availability of test environments and test data.
+Investment in real-time environment and data availability solutions should continue to be a focus within the organizational strategy.